 When Must a New PT PMA Register for Tax in Indonesia?

-Foreign investors establishing a foreign-owned limited liability company (PT PMA) in Indonesia generally seek to complete tax registration shortly after incorporation and licensing formalities have been completed, particularly where hiring, banking activities, supplier engagements, or operational preparations are expected to begin.
+Foreign investors establishing a foreign-owned limited liability company (PT PMA) in Indonesia generally seek to complete tax registration shortly after incorporation and licensing formalities are finalized, particularly when hiring, banking activities, supplier engagements, or operational preparations are expected to begin.

-While incorporation creates the legal entity, tax registration establishes the company’s presence within Indonesia’s tax administration system through the issuance of a Tax Identification Number (NPWP).
+While incorporation creates the legal entity, tax registration establishes the company’s presence in Indonesia’s tax administration system by issuing a Tax Identification Number (NPWP).
 This distinction is important because a PT PMA is generally expected to have an investment plan exceeding IDR 10 billion (US$610,000), excluding land and buildings, meaning tax registration is often considered alongside broader market-entry planning rather than after commercial activities begin.

 Common Tax Registration Questions for New PT PMAs